What is Mimblewimble, What Does it Do, and Why You should Care

 These all work together in the Mimblewimble protocol to conceal transactional information while aiding in scalability and security.

-In case you haven’t already gathered, the Mimblewimble protocol has a lot to offer crypto networks with regards to anonymity, fungibility, and scalability.
+In case you haven’t already gathered, the Mimblewimble protocol has a lot to offer crypto networks with regard to anonymity, fungibility, and scalability.

-Anonymity- The majority of blockchain networks have traceable public addresses which publishes sender and receiver information for any translations.
+Anonymity- The majority of blockchain networks have traceable public addresses which publish sender and receiver information for any translations.